araminian/networking-in-go/chapter12/README.md

 }
 ```

-We need to implement the `RobotMaidServer` interface in the `robot.go` file.
+We need to implement the `RobotMaidServer` interface in the `server/robot.go` file.

+### Creating a gRPC Client to Test the Server

+The client-side code isn’t much different from what you wrote in the “Serializing Objects” section on page 270.
+The main difference is that you need to instantiate a new gRPC client and modify the add, complete, and list functions to use it.

+check out the `client/client.go` file for the client-side code.